Contact us and see what NetOwl can do for you!

 Retailers must keep a close eye on the market’s changing dynamics and consumers’ quickly evolving patterns and preferences to better position themselves, their messaging, and their marketing spend in their target channels.

 In the digital era, it’s the online world of social media, blogs, and forums that can provide the largest and most timely sample of ever changing consumer preferences and opinions.
 Here are various ways in which monitoring and analyzing online content is of critical value to retailers:

 - Market research and intelligence.
 Discovering what customers desire and value from retailers is a key insight in a fiercely competitive market, made even more competitive by ecommerce giants like Amazon and Ebay.

 - Brand promotion.
 Online content can provide valuable insight to assess how a marketing campaign like a new commercial or digital media ad is being received.

 - Competitive analysis.
-Knowing how your company stacks up against its piers, and where it excels and misses the mark, is critical for a successful business strategy.
+Knowing how your company stacks up against its peers, and where it excels and misses the mark, is critical for a successful business strategy.